Kirkholt

 How the Big Local area approached delivery

-The partnership’s vision was that Kirkholt would be a place with a strong sense of community and an attractive image in the borough [Rochdale]’.
+The partnership’s vision was that Kirkholt would be a place with a strong sense of community and an attractive image in the borough.
 They prioritised improving community assets and making them accessible and affordable to local people so that families would feel valued, healthier and better able to enjoy their lives.

 The partnership changed its Locally Trusted Organisation (LTO) twice.
-First, the local housing association was felt to be better placed sitting on the partnership; then the Council for Voluntary Service (CVS) went into administration.
-Mid-way through the programme, Kirkholt Million Big Local selected its third LTO, The Big Life Group, attracted by the values they had in common – being willing to be challenged and supporting residents to drive change.
+First, the local housing association was felt to be better placed sitting on the partnership; then the local Council for Voluntary Service (CVS) went into administration.
+Mid-way through the programme, the Kirkholt Million Big Local partnership selected its third LTO, The Big Life Group, attracted by the values they had in common – being willing to be challenged and supporting residents to drive change.

 From 2006, Kirkholt was part of the government’s Housing Market Renewal Programme which involved extensive consultation and was expected to lead to new housing and amenities.
 It was terminated in 2011, leaving the area without the promised changes and disillusioned with consultation.
 The Big Local partnership worked hard to rebuild community trust and engagement after this experience.
 They did this by offering residents different ways to join in, from market days and food festivals to roller skating and socials; and by seeking help from existing community groups, schools, churches and businesses.